Okutoyi wins Kenya's first Grand Slam title

-Wimbledon 2022: Kenya's Okutoyi hopes country's first Grand Slam title inspires others
+Wimbledon 2022: Kenya's Angella Okutoyi hopes country's first Grand Slam title inspires others

 Last updated on .From the section Sport Africa